 BUSHRANGER; - those who abandoned social rights and privileges to take up "robbery under arms" as a way of life, using the bush as their base.

 It covers the bushrangers' lives, their criminal activities, and the relentless pursuit by law enforcement officers such as Sir Frederick Pottinger, Inspector Davidson, Superintendent Morrisset, Sergeant Condell, and aboriginal tracker Trooper William 'Billy' Dargin.
-Whether you're a history enthusiast, a student researching for a project, or someone curious about Australia's bushranger history, this website serves as a valuable resource.
-It's a testament to the dedication and passion of its creator, Mark Matthews, who continues to update the site with new information and research.
+Whether you're a history enthusiast, a student researching for a project, or someone curious about Australia's bushranger history, it is all here.
+Furthermore, the website is free to access, making it a valuable resource for anyone interested in this history.
+It speaks to the dedication of its creator, Mark Matthews, who continues to update it with new findings.

 Australian Bushrangers - A "Shot" Above The Rest